NovySan/unl-digifab/sessions/week5.md

-# Week 5 - Mesh Creation and Stacked Contours
+# Week 5 - 3D Scanning, Rendering, Mesh for 3DP

 ## Agenda
 - Artist of the Day